jamesmh/csharp-linq-vs-enumerator-benchmark/README.md

 # What Happened?

-By iterating over the collection __once__ and passing each value into the method chain as __a one valued IEnumerable__, there is an optimzation being done under the covers.
-In other words, the overhead of iterating over a single valued collection is somehow optimized to just avoid the iteration (it seems).
+By iterating over the collection __once__ and passing each value into the method chain as __a one valued IEnumerable__, there is an optimization being done under the covers.
+In other words, the overhead of iterating over a single-valued collection is somehow optimized to just avoid the iteration (it seems).

 # More Proof